Remove Ads

 Doxxing yourself / Revealing too much personal info online can hurt you

-Posted by: Reddington - 12-14-2021, 06:56 AM - Forum: Tips - No Replies
+Posted by: Veysel - 12-14-2021, 06:56 AM - Forum: Tips - No Replies

 Another aspect I wanted to cover is personal information.
 Every day people reveal personal info online, whether it be small and insignificant or something overly revealing and now people online know who you are in real life.
 What you reveal online abut yourself can harm you depending on what it is.
 For example, if you use a weak password such as the name of your child and birth year, then you tell people online the name and birth year of your child, they now have the ability to log into your account.
 In the passwords topic, I covered that using complex passwords is how you prevent this.